rajarshisur/Programming-in-Java-NPTEL/README.md

 Java Week 1:Q4 To check whether the number is an Armstrong number or not.

 Java Week 1:Q5 To find the highest mark and average mark secured by Hari in "s" number of subjects.

+WEEK 2:

+Java Week 2:Q1 To call the method  print() of class Student first and then call print() method of class School.

+Java Week 2:Q2

+Java Week 2:Q3 To call print() method of class Question by creating a method named ‘studentMethod()’.

+Java Week 2:Q4 To call default constructor first and then any other constructor in the class.

+Java Week 2:Q5 To debug / complete the program which is intended to print 'NPTEL JAVA'.